-A systematic equities manager Ŵħ Stewart Investors A pioneer in Asian, Emerging Markets, and Worldwide sustainable equities investing
+A systematic equities manager

+A pioneer in Asian, Emerging Markets, and Worldwide sustainable equities investing

+Investor in direct infrastructure assets

-Based on November 2021 closing AUM excluding undrawn commitments AUD5.7bn/USD 4.2bn invested in other FSI capabilities Source: First Sentier Investors as at 31 December 2021.
-Numbers may not add up due to rounding Our investment teams have discrete investment autonomy and are joined in their commitment to RI and stewardship Each is committed to the highest standards of RI and stewardship.
+Each is committed to the highest standards of RI and stewardship.

 Our focus has been on preserving capital and performance through market cycles, rather than trying to achieve short-term gains.
-We make sure we deliver on this by offering portfolios that are actively managed for the long term.
-You'll see an overview of our assets under management (AUM), by nearest whole percentage of portfolios under management, in the following table.
+We make sure we deliver on this by offering funds that are actively managed for the long term.

+You'll see an overview of our assets under management (AUM), by nearest whole percentage of funds under management, in the following table.

 AuM by asset classes (US\$ bn)

-Source: First Sentier Investors, as at 31 December 2021 A shared purpose and culture that benefits the economy, the environment and society Our shared purpose is to deliver sustainable investment success for our clients, employees, shareholder and wider society.
+Source: First Sentier Investors, as at 31 December 2021

+A shared purpose and culture that benefits the economy, the environment and society

+Our shared purpose is to deliver sustainable investment success for our clients, employees, shareholder and wider society.
 Our vision is to provide world-leading investment expertise and client solutions.
-In this regard, we're led by RI principles based on our core company values: Care, Openness, Collaboration and Dedication.
+In this, we're led by RI principles based on our core company values: Care, Openness, Collaboration and Dedication.

 Our shared values support our commitment to RI